 You may also wish to change the "PATH_TO_PRIVACY_PAGE" variable to point to your own privacy page URL.

 3. In order for OpenCRM to accept your forms submission, we need to authorise the IP address of your web server, so you will need to provide us with that.
 If you are not sure what this address is, place the following piece of PHP script somewhere on the leadform.php file and it will tell you!

 Customising the lead form

 Although the form comes with some basic formatting, you may wish to modify this and remove any fields that are not relevant.
 You may also wish to add additional form verification and "pre-processing" - spam checks etc. You can do this by editing leadform.php

-The form by default contains a selection of fields that it is possible to post to in OpenCRM.
+The form by default contains all of the fields that it is possible to post to in OpenCRM.
 You can remove as many as are not relevant, but you must not change the field names of the ones that you do wish to use - or they will not then post through to OpenCRM.
-If you wish to post to any additional fields, these can be added by someone that understands PHP and is comfortable editing the scripts see Further / advanced customisation?.
+If you wish to post to any additional fields, you will need to contact us so we can modify the OpenCRM form processing to accept additional fields.

 Customising the thank you message

 You can customise the thank you message by editing thankyou.php.
 You can customise this to your hearts content.
 So long as the end result is valid PHP this will work.

 Alternatively, you may wish to make a small modification to send_data.php and change the following line to instead do a redirect to another page on your website, but, you're on your own on that one!